Kirbydoodoo/DiscordBot/README.md

 # Bot Usage
 Currently this bot is private but you can use the code to run your own bot.
 1. Go to [Discord](https://discordapp.com/)
-2. Login in with your account and under the `More` tab click developers
+2. Login in with your account and under the `More` tab click `Developers`
 3. On the right click `My Apps` and Add an app.
 (The name does not matter)
 4. Once this is done copy your `Client ID:` and put it in a text document
 5. Add your bot to your server by clicking this [link](https://discordapp.com/api/oauth2/authorize?response_type=code&client_id=157730590492196864&scope=identify%20guilds.join&state=15773059ghq9183habn&redirect_uri=https%3A%2F%2Fnicememe.website) and adding your `Client ID:` where the URL says `client_id=`